-In traditional media, Rubin has written for many national publications and writes a column in Good Housekeeping magazine.
+In traditional media, Rubin has written for many national publications, and was columnist in Good Housekeeping magazine.
 She appeared on the inaugural cover of Live Happy magazine, February 2014, and she appeared on the cover of Parade magazine.

 A graduate of Yale and Yale Law School, where she was Editor-in-Chief of the Yale Law Journal and winner of the Edgar M. Cullen Prize, Rubin started her career in law.
 She clerked for Judge Pierre Leval and was clerking for Justice Sandra Day O’Connor when she realized she really wanted to be a writer.

 Her bestselling Forty Ways to Look at Winston Churchill and Forty Ways to Look at JFK are succinct, provocative biographies.
 Power Money Fame Sex: A User’s Guide is biting social criticism in the form of a user’s manual.
 Profane Waste, a collaboration with artist Dana Hoey, examines the question of why owners choose to destroy their own possessions.
 She also has three terrible novels safely locked in a desk drawer.